Foster to Adopt

 DMH, Maine Coon X, Female

-We traced her microchip to an owner, but they didn’t want her.
-She was thrown away and left on the streets for an unknown period of time.
+We traced her microchip to an owner, but they didn’t answer calls.
+Isabella was thrown away and left on the streets for an unknown period of time.
 In our care, she has blossomed into a healthy and beautiful cat.
-Their loss is our gain!
+Their loss is your gain!

-So, You might wonder why Isabella is on the foster to adopt list.
-Isabella does not like other cats, and that makes it more difficult to find her a good cat loving home.
-She can become overstimulated and temperamental, at times, but as long as she is not around other cats, she is more often happy and affectionate.
+She does not like other cats, and that makes it more difficult to find her a good cat loving home.
+She can become overstimulated and temperamental, at times, but as long as she is feeling relaxed and not threatened, she is more often happy and affectionate.
 She is curious and likes to play.
 She is good about being brushed.